 Our bodies produce lots of hormones, but these 3 are most implicated in the skin changes you may notice.

-- Estrogen.
 The mother of hormones in women, estrogen levels decrease as you age, leading to a drop in collagen and elastin production.
 Menopause skin ends up being thinner, saggier and more wrinkled.
 It also becomes drier because estrogen is involved in the production of hyaluronic acid, which helps to keep the skin moist.
 This can affect the skin not only on your face, but also on the rest of your body and is one of the reasons that so many women experience vaginal dryness as they transition to menopause.

-- Progesterone.
 Like estrogen, progesterone levels drop with age.
 This hormone has been shown to increase skin thickness and elasticity so a decline will have a noticeable impact on your skin.

-- Testosterone.
 Thought acne was something you only had to suffer through your teen years?
 Sadly, aging tends to increase testosterone levels and is a reason why women may suffer with acne and blemishes at midlife.
 Chin hairs?
 You can blame testosterone for those as well!

 Ready for better skin?
-Sign up to our newsletter and take advantage of the tips we’re sharing to to help you treat the skin on all your body’s places and age with confidence, comfort and grace.
+Sign up to our newsletter and take advantage of the tips we’re sharing to help you treat the skin on all your body’s places and age with confidence, comfort and grace.
 Plus get 10% off your first order!

-5 Tips for Radiant, Glowing Skin at Menopause
+5 Tips for Radiant, Glowing Menopausal Skin

-- Wear Sunscreen Every Day (and consider adding in an antioxidant) Sun damage accounts for over 80% of skin damage–unprotected exposure to ultraviolet rays contributes to brown spots, thinning skin, dryness and wrinkles.
+(And consider adding in an antioxidant) Sun damage accounts for over 80% of skin damage–unprotected exposure to ultraviolet rays contributes to brown spots, thinning skin, dryness and wrinkles.
 Find a good broad-spectrum sunscreen, with a minimum SPF 30 protection and use it every day, year round.
 Even in the winter, on cloudy days and when sitting next to a window, long-penetrating UVA rays can lead to damage.

 Layer on an antioxidant along with your sunscreen to help boost protection against the damaging impact of UV rays—they result in free radicals, unstable molecules that harm skin.
 There are lots of antioxidants you can choose, green tea, reservatrol, coenzyme Q10, ferulic acid.
-We love them all but especially Vitamin C because it has oodles of research to support its benefits in boosting collagen production, brightening the skin and evening out its tone.
+We love them all but especially vitamin C because it has oodles of research to support its benefits in boosting collagen production, brightening the skin and evening out its tone.
 You can never use too many antioxidants – the more the merrier!
 Check out our Bespoke Vitamin C Serum, made with a cocktail of antioxidants and other skin beneficial ingredients to help make your skin glow.

-- Moisturize, Moisturize, Moisturize.
 Menopause skin is drier for several reasons, including a decreased ability to hold onto moisture.
 It can be an issue especially in areas where the air is dry.
 Moisturize as much as you need, making sure to include these 3 types of ingredients:

 - Humectants.
 Water loving ingredients that draw moisture into the skin’s top layer. ie. Hyaluronic acid, glycerin, propanediol